Going Hiking With Your Dog

 If you have any questions about hiring a dog walker, or other questions about pet care, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
 We are also available by email at firstname.lastname@example.org.

-Diet & Routine Vet Care Tips for Dogs
+Helpful Diet and Vet Care Tips for Dogs

 First Vet Trip

 The very first thing you should do with your new dog or puppy is take him straight to the vet!
 In fact, most contracts from both ethical breeders and rescues will state that an examination by a licensed vet within 72 hours is required!
 This is to make sure your new best friend is healthy and coping well in his new home.
 He may also receive booster shots at this point, which is typically a 5 way vaccine that includes protection against deadly Parvovirus.